kil0byt3/Comprehensive/.minecraft/local/kubejs/event_groups/LevelEvents/afterExplosion.md

 Remove an entity from the list of affected entities.
 ```

-- `void removeAllAffectedEntities()`
+- `void removeAffectedBlock(BlockContainerJS var0)`

+  Parameters:
+  - var0: BlockContainerJS

 ```
-Remove all entities from the list of affected entities.
+Remove a block from the list of affected blocks.
 ```

 - `EntityArrayList getAffectedEntities()`